fleetdm/fleet/articles/fleetctl.md

 ## Using fleetctl with an API-only user

-When running automated workflows using the Fleet API, we recommend an API-only user's API key rather than the API key of a regular user.
+When running automated workflows using the Fleet API, we recommend using an API-only user's API key rather than a regular user's API key.
 A regular user's API key expires frequently for security purposes, requiring routine updates.
 Meanwhile, an API-only user's key does not expire.

 An API-only user does not have access to the Fleet UI.
 Instead, it's only purpose is to interact with the API programmatically or from fleetctl.